DrChainsaw/NaiveGAflux.jl/README.md

   @test candidate2_timed(ones(3,1)) == candidate2(ones(3,1))
   @test fitness(combined, candidate2) > 13

   # Special mention goes to NanGuard.
+  # It is hard to guarantee that evolution will not produce a model which outputs NaN or Inf.
-Flux typically throws an exception if it sees NaN or Inf.
+  # However, Flux typically throws an exception if it sees NaN or Inf.
-  # Evolution might come up with a model which produces this and then one typically just want to assign it 0 fitness and move on
+  # NanGuard keeps the show going and assigns fitness 0 so that the model will not be selected.
   nanguard = NanGuard(combined)

   training_guarded = instrument(Train(), nanguard, candidate2)